cytoscape/cytoscape.js-cose-bilkent/README.md

   edgeElasticity: function ( edge ){ return 0.45; },
   // Nesting factor (multiplier) to compute ideal edge length for inter-graph edges
   nestingFactor: 0.1,
-  // Gravity force (constant)
-  gravity: 0.25,
   // Maximum number of iterations to perform
   numIter: 2500,
-  // Whether to tile disconnected nodes
-  tile: true,
   // Type of layout animation.
 The option set is {'during', 'end', false}
   animate: 'end',
   // Duration for animate:end
   animationDuration: 500,
+  // Whether to tile disconnected nodes
+  tile: true,
   // Amount of vertical space to put between degree zero nodes during tiling (can also be a function)
   tilingPaddingVertical: 10,
   // Amount of horizontal space to put between degree zero nodes during tiling (can also be a function)
   tilingPaddingHorizontal: 10,
-  // Gravity range (constant) for compounds
-  gravityRangeCompound: 1.5,
-  // Gravity force (constant) for compounds
-  gravityCompound: 1.0,
-  // Gravity range (constant)
-  gravityRange: 3.8,
-  // Initial cooling factor for incremental layout
-  initialEnergyOnIncremental: 0.5,
   // The comparison function to be used while sorting nodes during tiling operation.
   // Takes the ids of 2 nodes that will be compared as a parameter and the default tiling operation
   // is performed when this option is not set.